jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/06-Debugging.md

 ### !question

-Given an array of strings and a target character, return a new array with each each string having the target character replaced with a space.
+Given an array of strings `arrOfStr` and a target character `target`, return a new array of each element of `arrOfStr` having the `target` character replaced with a space.
 Notes:
 The target will appear only once in each string